 Date (mm/dd/yyyy): Click here to enter text.

-UNC Ir nstitution: Click here to enter text.
+UNC Institution: Click here to enter text.

 CIP (6 digits) Click here to enter text.

-Progra am Title: Click here to enter text.
-Degree e Abbreviation (B.A. , B.S., M.A., M.S., Ph.D.): Click here to enter text.
-Depar tment contact perso on: Name Click here to enter text.
+Program Title: Click here to enter text.

+Degree Abbreviation (B.A. , B.S., M.A., M.S., Ph.D.): Click here to enter text.

+Department contact perso on: Name Click here to enter text.

 Phone number Click here to enter text.

+Email

-Email answer selectin ed for each catego ng your response ca ry.
-Respond to every qu contain the corresponding questions that must be estion for your selected category.
-NOTE: BEFORE and consider each of the questions for all response on.
-1. 🗆 a. \square Progr • ation with limited enrollments likely to continue Yes" to one or more of questions 1-4) on ("Yes" to question 5) 2. enrollments a. ☐ This is b. ☐ This is the 1 st time program has the 2 nd consecutive time selected this response category program has selected this response category program has selected this response category 3. a. □ This absorbe program will be discont d by another program as a program will continue as a with one or more other campus programs inued as a degree-awarding program and will be a minor or concentration degree-awarding program and will absorb another 4. 🗆] Discontinue the program while assuring gr raduation for any currently enrolled students 5. 🗆 Participation is d anguage Exchange and is exempt from review. ed a single course; 2) or having a student from that aguage exchange.
+Every degree program selected for biennial review must be categorized in one of the response categories designated below.
+The following pages of this form contain the corresponding questions that must be answered for each category.
+Respond to every question for your selected category.
+NOTE: BEFORE selecting your response category, please review and consider each of the questions for all response options.
+This process should help inform your selection.

+- 1. Retain the program in its present configuration with limited enrollments likely to continue - a. \Box Program is niche / high value ("Yes" to one or more of questions 1-4) - b.
+D Program is necessary duplication ("Yes" to question 5) - 2.
+Retain the program in its present configuration with specific steps to be taken to increase enrollments - a. \Box This is the 1st time program has selected this response category - b. \Box This is the 2nd consecutive time program has selected this response category - c. \Box This is the 3rd consecutive time program has selected this response category - 3.
+Restructure the program by combining it with one or more other campus programs - a.
+This program will be discontinued as a degree-awarding program and will be absorbed by another program as a minor or concentration - b.
+This program will continue as a degree-awarding program and will absorb another program - 4.
+Discontinue the program while assuring graduation for any currently enrolled students - 5.
+Program is participating in the UNC Language Exchange and is exempt from review.
+Participation is defined as: 1) having offered a single course; 2) or having a student from that program enroll in a course through the language exchange